Wirus3k/Battleship/README.md

 ### Stage :one:<br />
 Review the rules and place your ships on the game field.
 ### Stage :two:<br />
+Try shelling your own ships to test the new guns
 ### Stage :three:<br />

 ### Stage :four:<br />